TinyCircuits/TinyCircuits-TinyShield-BLE-ASD2116/README.md

-#TinyCircuits Bluetooth Low Energy (BLE) TinyShield, Model ASD2116
+#TinyCircuits Bluetooth Low Energy (BLE) TinyShield, ASD2116
 #ASD2116 Rev1

 These are the design files for the TinyCircuits ASD2116 Rev 1 PCB.
 This is a TinyShield board that has a BlueNRG-MS module, local power supply and level shifters to connect between the TinyDuino and BLE mod

 Format is in Cadsoft Eagle format - Eagle version 6.3 was used for the original design.